 Municipalities and local authorities may require approval from the LGC to borrow money to fund projects or operations, or guarantee the loan of a controlled corporation.
 Also, public utility boards may require approval to borrow money to pay for operating costs.

-Newly updated legislation allows for municipalities other than cities to apply to the SMB to establish a debt limit that exceeds their own source revenues from the previous year.
-Municipalities interested in establishing a debt limit should consult with the SMB to determine the anticipated benefits.
+Newly updated legislation allows for municipalities other than cities to apply to the LGC to establish a debt limit that exceeds their own source revenues from the previous year.
+Municipalities interested in establishing a debt limit should consult with the LGC to determine the anticipated benefits.

 Municipalities may invest surplus money in: